ionic-team/ionic-docs/src/pages/theming/dark-mode.md

 }
 ```

-In this case, the color steps are generated based on the background color and text color.
-The [stepped color generator](/docs/theming/advanced#generate-stepped-color-variables) can take the hex value of the background color and automatically generate the steps needed for an app.

 ## Class Fallback

-Currently, the `prefers-color-scheme` media query is only supported in desktop Safari and mobile Firebox, so users will not able to benefit from having the dark mode applied automatically.
-But the dark mode can still be applied by using a CSS selector and applying a class to our document body.
+Currently, the `prefers-color-scheme` media query is only supported in desktop Safari and mobile Firebox, so users will not able to benefit from having the dark mode applied automatically in other browsers.
+However, the dark mode can still be applied by styling a CSS selector and applying the class to our document body

 ```css
 @media (prefers-color-scheme: dark) {...}